Gul Hassan Khan: Early life

-Born in Quetta, Balochistan, into a middle-class Pashtun family on 9 June 1921, his father was the Superintendent of the Government Railway Police.
+Gul Hassan Khan was born in Quetta into a middle-class Pashtun family on 9 June 1921.
+His father was the Superintendent of the Government Railway Police.
 Gul Hassan had three brothers and a sister, of which he was the second oldest.
-He has relatives still residing in Pabbi Nowshera District and in Quetta, Pakistan.
+He has relatives still residing in Pabbi Nowshera District and in Quetta.

 Gul Hassan survived both the 1930 earthquake in Balochistan and the devastating 1935 Quetta earthquake.
-In 1939, Gul Hassan joined the Prince of Wales Royal Indian Military College (PWRIMC).
-Here, he was described as an "usually quite Pathan" and the smartest cadet.
-In March 1940, he appeared for the competitive entrance examination into the Indian Military Academy (IMA) at Dehra Dun but failed, not because of his academics, but because Hassan was late to his interview which was worth 500 marks on the exam.
+In 1939, he joined the Prince of Wales Royal Indian Military College (PWRIMC) and was described as an "usually quite Pathan" and the smartest cadet.
+In March 1940, he appeared for the competitive entrance examination into the Indian Military Academy (IMA) at Dehra Dun but failed, not because of his academics, but because he was late to his interview which was worth 500 marks on the exam.

-In January 1941, he took the exam again and received admission into the Indian Military Academy, where he would be known as an "excellent" Hockey player, gaining fame as a boxer.
+In January 1941, he took the exam again and received admission into the IMA, where he would become known as an "excellent" Hockey player and gained fame as a boxer.

 Personal life

 Gul Hassan was fluent in Urdu, Pashto, Punjabi, English, and Persian.
 He was married to a Greek woman and had one son, Sher Hassan Khan, born in 1982.

-When his wife came from Vienna to see him in the hospital during his final days, he had given her 1.1 million rupees and his son a similar amount.
-The last 100,000 rupees he had left, he instructed his family to use for his funeral.
+When his wife came from Vienna to see him in the hospital in the days leading up to his death, he had given her Rs1.1 million rupees and his son a similar amount.
+The last Rs100,000 rupees he had left, he instructed his family to use for his funeral.